top of page

 Saabira Chaudhuri

-My book, Consumed - How Big Brands Got Us Hooked on Plastic, publishes in the UK in May and in the US in SeptemberConsumed is a deeply-reported narrative non-fiction investigation of the global plastic crisis through a corporate lens, lifting the lid on why decades of promised "solutions" by the world's biggest consumer goods companies have failed.
-It's also, in the words of Chris van Tulleken, "really, really funny."
+My book, Consumed - How Big Brands Got Us Hooked on Plastic, published in the UK in May and will be available in the US on September 23rdConsumed is a deeply-reported, and highly colorful, narrative non-fiction investigation of the global plastic crisis through a corporate lens, lifting the lid on why decades of promised "solutions" by the world's biggest consumer goods companies have failed.
+It's been long-listed for the FT and Schroders Business Book of the Year 2025 award.

 I currently live in London with my husband, kids and dog.
 I'm originally from Bangalore and return there frequently.